rleano/pebble-dbz/README.md

 # DBZ Pebble Watch Face

+This watchface is not yet updated for the latest version of the Pebble OS

 _by Rafa Leano_

 Watch face featuring characters from the _Dragon Ball Z_ Anime.
 The characters change every minute.
 Currently has images for: